 This short, introductory workshop is designed to strengthen attendees' awareness of research integrity issues through discussion of scenarios.
-The 90-minute session is intended for all research-active staff and research students. across all Faculties at King's, who are seeking to improve their understanding of research integrity and its application to their research endeavours.
-The workshop is also open to any research support professional services staff, who would like to strengthen their knowledge of the research integrity landscape.
-The workshop provides an understanding of research integrity and its significance within a wider national and international context.
-The workshop will be interactive and will provide attendees with a forum to discuss areas of concern or gaps in their knowledge.
-Participants will be signposted to internal and external resources.
+The 90-minute session is intended for all researchactive staff and research students, across all Faculties at King's, who are seeking to improve their understanding of research integrity and its application to their research endeavours.
+It provides an understanding of research integrity and its significance within a wider national and international context.